fenzelek/agileboard_frontend/README.md

 # Agile Board

 This repository contains only the frontend codebase, that is the web ui side of the system.
-Please see other repositories to find the backend API and Time Tracking app
+Please see other repositories to find all system apps (see tech stack section)

 ## About AgileBoard
 AgileBoard is an innovative, open-source project management web application designed to streamline the complexities of <b>project and task management</b> for teams of any size.
 At its core, AgileBoard offers a dynamic platform for creating, organizing, and tracking tickets across various milestones or sprints, enabling teams to focus on what matters most - delivering value.